 Why should I have a Pap smear?

 Pap smears are an important part of women’s health.
-They are your best method for catching cancer earlier.
+They are your best method for catching cancer early.
 In fact, a Pap smear can even detect pre-cancerous changes to your cells.
-If you do have these changes, your doctor can treat what is causing them.
+If you do have these changes, your doctor can treat what’s causing them.
 Doing so may prevent the cancer from developing.

 Path to improved health